kyleroderick/TIRP/TIRP Drinking Game.md

 ## Finish your Drink
 - "avclark everywhere"
 - "I used to write at The Bold Report"
-- The "you know" quotient hits at least 300 times in one episode
+- The "you know" quotient hits 300 in one episode

 Disclaimer: Alcohol is not required.
 When drinking beverages containing alcohol remember to drink responsibly and know your limits.